 The media companies were very specific about the quality of the vehicles they needed, down to the interior lining of their Mercedes-Maybachs.
 It was impossible to find luxury cars of this standard in small Russian cities, so we transported them from Moscow.

 When one of our clients ordered a lower class of vehicles than they needed by chance, we managed to secure the upgrade for them without passing on the cost because client satisfaction always comes first for us.

 Clients’ schedules could be unpredictable, so we needed to be able to provide cars to any destination as soon as possible.
 For VIP SportsTravel, we had a car transporting truck on stand by between Kazan and Nizhny Novgorod, so we could service them at short notice.

 We received great feedback after FIFA 2018, including lots of ‘thank yous’, referrals, and requests for our services at future events.
-HBC were very pleased with their service, and are using our services again at the FIFA Women’s World Cup in 2019.

 We also continued working with TV companies based in Qatar, France, and the US after their great experiences in 2018.

 - 24/7 dispatch centre